 Phone: (306)795 2672

-The Ituna Museum is currently closed and is undergoing a move to its new location at 303 Main St. N.
+The Ituna Museum has been closed for some time but will be opening in September of 2018 at its new location at 303 Main St. N.

 The Ituna & District Museum was organized in 1971 as a Homecoming Project of the Ituna Recreation Board.
 The first curator was Helen Leonard, assisted by organizers Anne (Fred) Buchko, Nettie Zuch, and Helen Howat.
 Their efforts have kept Ituna history and culture alive through the museum.

 On November 25, 2015, the Ituna & District Museum received funding from Community Initiative Fund, Community Places and Spaces Program in the value of $9.800.00.
 The Ituna & District Museum matched this amount to rehabilitate current building to increase awareness of community history.
 Within this funding program, the Ituna & District Museum will purchase and install a new furnace, add insulation to the attic and upgrade electrical and lightning in the museum.

 A 2010 Centennial Project of the Museum was a Cookbook "A Spoonful of Love and a Cupful of Memories".
 The Cookbook helps to defray operating expenses and contains many traditional recipes.

 In June, 2015, The Ituna & District Museum received funding from the Employment and Social Development Canada, Enabling Accessibility Fund at total value of $33,317.24.
 Two Thirds $21,715.00 will be received from the funders and the Ituna & District Museum matched the 1/3 share at $11602.24, This grant was used to retrofit the front and back of the former library entrances to be wheelchair accessible and to build a wheelchair accessible bathroom.